Ben-Norris/Random-Shapes/README.md

 * Make Only Cubes
   * When checked only rectangles are generated.
   * When unchecked random polygons are created.
+* Cut on:
+  * Must include 1 axis.
+  * Cuts are made on any included axis.

 <b>Finishing Settings:</b></br>
 * Use Solidify